algorithm-helper/algorithm-helper/content/categories/data-structures/trees/balanced-binary-search-tree.md

 [Binary Search Tree](/categories/data-structures/trees/binary-search-tree)), which is that although we would like to use the tree structure to take advantage of the idea of binary search, and be able to perform operations like `get`, `put`, or `delete` in logarithmic time, we have no guarantee for balance.
-We can only say that these operations are done in O(H) time, where H is the height of the tree.
-And in some situations, the tree may degenerate into a linked list (such as if the elements were inserted into the tree in sorted order, then all of the nodes would link to the `right` node), and then all of those operations would run in `O(N)` time.
+We can only say that these operations are done in $O(H)$ time, where $H$ is the height of the tree.
+And in some situations, the tree may degenerate into a linked list (such as if the elements were inserted into the tree in sorted order, then all of the nodes would link to the `right` node), and then all of those operations would run in $O(N)$ time.

-Being able to keep balance is a highly desirable property because it would mean that all of those operations could be done in `O(lgN)` time guaranteed.
+Being able to keep balance is a highly desirable property because it would mean that all of those operations could be done in $O(logN)$ time guaranteed.
 There are several tree structures that provide the mechanisms to do so: the [2-3 Tree](/categories/data-structures/trees/2-3-tree) gives an abstract overview of a self-balacing tree structure, the [Red-Black Tree](/categories/data-structures/trees/red-black-tree), and the